In this exercise, we will encrypt the communication between our board and the CoAP server using DTLS.

 9. To solve this problem, we will set up some logic that will regularly ping the server to keep the connection alive.
 This will be done using work items and the system workqueue thread.

-9.1 Define the interval in which the device will ping the server, TX_KEEP_ALIVE_INTERVAL.
+9.1 Define the interval in which the device will ping the server, TX_KEEP_ALIVE_INTERVAL

 #define TX_KEEP_ALIVE_INTERVAL 6500

-9.2 Define the delayable work item rx_work as a structure of type k_work_delayable.
+C9.2 Define the delayable work item rx_work

 static struct k_work_delayable rx_work;